quiltdata/quilt/docs/Advanced Features/workflows.md

 1. Consistency - if labels and other metadata are do not use a consistent, controlled vocabulary, reuse becomes difficult and trust in data declines
-1. Completeness - if your workflows do not require users to include files, documentation,labels, etc. then your data is on its way towards becoming mystery data and ultimately junk data that no one can use
+1. Completeness - if your workflows do not require users to include files, documentation, labels, etc. then your data is on its way towards becoming mystery data and ultimately junk data that no one can use
 1. Context - data can only be reused if users know where it came from, what it means, who touched it, and what the related datasets are